kuzmanst88/form-validation-tests-playwright/documentation.md

 - the password field allows the submission of HTML code
 - it allows the usage of empty spaces, which could potentially be used to execute MySQL queries.
-- It also allows submitting extremely weak passwords such as " B1" (4 empty spaces)
+- It also allows submitting extremely weak passwords such as " B1" (4 empty spaces followed by capital letter and a digit)
 - It allows submissions of emojis

 Even though it allows the submission of unusual characters, the characters limit could not be exceeded.